Snap-In Dentures: How Implant-Supported Dentures Work

 The denture itself typically lasts five to eight years before needing replacement.
 Your jaw bone and tissue continue changing slowly over time, even with implants present.
 Eventually, the denture fit changes enough that a new denture provides better function and comfort.
 The implants and attachments remain in place – you’re just replacing the denture portion.

 Understanding the complete cost picture helps you evaluate whether snap-in dentures deliver sufficient value for your investment.
-We’ll break down initial costs, ongoing maintenance expenses, and long-term financial considerations.
+Below is a breakdown of initial costs, ongoing maintenance expenses, and long-term financial considerations - including how snap on dentures cost compares to traditional dentures over time.

 Initial Treatment Investment